XrunMeta/CLUBX/README.md

 # Developer Daily Updates

+### Tue, 14 Nov 2023

+- Rian - Create a folder structure that is used on mobile only and that is used on mobile or PC
+- Rian - Add condition in for get clothes for mobile version or PC version
+  <br><br>

 ### Mon, 13 Nov 2023

 - Tri - Mon, 13 Nov 2023 - Test Music Logic in Different Sublevel